 As of Flutter, it’s still very early to make a comment on it as it hit stable release just last year in December.
 But as of now, native Android Development is here to stay.

 So, if you’ve wanted to learn how to develop android apps, time couldn’t have been better.
-Here’s a list of top 10 resources to learn Android Development in 2019.
+Here’s a list of top 10 resources to learn Android Development.

 TheNewBoston’s Android DevelopmentTutorials (YouTube)